AbdouDembele/Rubber-Ducky/README.md

 # 🦆 Rubber Ducky — HID Injection Payload (CircuitPython / RP2040)

-> ⚠️ **LEGAL DISCLAIMER** — This code was developed as part of an academic project at **ESGI Paris (2025-2026)**.
-All tests were conducted on machines we own, in an isolated lab environment.
-Any use on third-party systems without explicit authorization is illegal (French Penal Code article 323-1 / CFAA in the US).
-This repository is published for **educational and offensive security research purposes only**.

----

 ## 📋 Overview

 This CircuitPython script turns an **RP2040** board (USB stick form factor) into a **HID Keyboard** device.
 Once plugged into a Windows target machine, it automatically executes a sequence of keystrokes simulating a human user — in under **5 seconds**.